 The glucodynamic response to insulin lispro is not affected by renal or hepatic function impairment.
 Glucodynamic differences between insulin lispro and soluble human insulin, as measured during a glucose clamp procedure, were maintained over a wide range of renal function.

 Insulin lispro has been shown to be equipotent to human insulin on a molar basis but its effect is more rapid and of a shorter duration.

-Pharmacokinetics: The pharmacokinetics of insulin lispro reflect a compound that is rapidly absorbed, and achieves peak blood levels 30 to 70 minutes following subcutaneous injection.
-When considering the clinical relevance of these kinetics, it is more appropriate to examine the glucose utilisation curves (as previously discussed in Pharmacodynamics).
+Pharmacokinetics: The pharmacokinetics of insulin lispro reflects a compound that is rapidly absorbed, and achieves peak blood levels 30 to 70 minutes following subcutaneous injection.
+When considering the clinical relevance of these kinetics, it is more appropriate to examine the glucose utilization curves (as discussed in Pharmacodynamics previously).

 Insulin lispro maintains more rapid absorption when compared to soluble human insulin in patients with renal impairment.
 In patients with type 2 diabetes over a wide range of renal function the pharmacokinetic differences between insulin lispro and soluble human insulin were generally maintained and shown to be independent of renal function.
 Insulin lispro maintains more rapid absorption and elimination when compared to soluble human insulin in patients with hepatic impairment.

 Toxicology: Preclinical safety data: In in vitro tests, including binding to insulin receptor sites and effects on growing cells, insulin lispro behaved in a manner that closely resembled human insulin.
 Studies also demonstrate that the dissociation of binding to the insulin receptor of insulin lispro is equivalent to human insulin.
 Acute, one month and twelve month toxicology studies produced no significant toxicity findings.